TeoPsycho/miniature-octo-winner/README.md

 This is a another test repository available in public.
-File created localy.
+File created locally. another edit of the file locally